As America nears its 250th birthday, it feels less like a republic and more like a reality show.

 Voices rose during these tragedies.
 From President Bill Clinton, speaking of our nation "touched by evil" after Oklahoma City, to President George W. Bush standing amid the wreckage of the World Trade Center to declare that "the people who knocked these buildings down will hear all of us soon," to President Barack Obama singing "Amazing Grace" at the funeral of Reverend Clementa Pinckney in Charleston.
 Words intended to unite.
 To heal.

 In the aftermath, voices rose immediately, not to unite but to divide.
 Not to heal but to hurt.
 Calls have been made for vengeance, for retribution, for war.
-Lists have been made to target those accused of celebrating his murder.
 There is no collective mourning.
 No shared grief.

 Vigils have been held, like the one in Boise, Idaho.
 As I've crisscrossed the United States these last three years, I've lived in Boise.
 I've walked along W Jefferson Street and through Cecil D. Andrus Park.
 I've sat on the steps of the Idaho State Capitol.
 On this journey of mine, I'm hard-pressed to name another city where the people have been as nice.
 To see the news coverage of the fight break out amidst the candlelight felt as if the darkness had come to my hometown.